ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 Flat topped roof of timber and branches overlain by packed clay with clay pigeon house on edge of wall.

 A view from the white synagogue at Capernaum towards the lake.
-These were ruins from the first few centuries AD.
+These are the ruins from the first few centuries AD.
+The houses were built of basalt igneous stone same as at the Talmudic era village discussed above.

 A Mustard Field Along Highway 87-North Shore of Galilee